How Much Creatine Should I Take?

 On non-training days, it might be beneficial to take it with food, but the timing is probably not as important as on days you work out.

-What About Creatine and Weight Gain?
+Does Creatine Cause Weight Gain?

 One of the most common reasons for weight gain that occurs during creatine supplementation is increased water weight.

 Creatine pulls water into the muscle, so you may gain anywhere from two to five pounds during your first week of creatine supplementation due to water retention.
+However, the increase in body weight is not a reflection of true weight gain, but rather a result of fluid shifts.

-Is Creatine Safe?
+Is Creatine Safe To Consume?

 Some believe that supplementing with creatine can cause dehydration and cramps, however, there is no research to support this.

 You may have also heard that creatine supplementation causes kidney or liver damage, but again, there is no research to suggest that supplementing with creatine causes this in healthy individuals.
+If you are someone with pre-existing impaired kidney function, it's important to consult with your healthcare provider before taking this supplement.

 Keep an eye out for gastric discomfort or other (rare) side effects for signs that you might be taking too much creatine.